Arlberg Tunnel (Special Toll Route)

 Is the Arlberg Tunnel subject to a route toll?

 Yes.
-As with many other tunnel and road sections in Austria, the Arlberg Tunnel is subject to a route toll.
-This means that, regardless of whether you hold a vignette, a separate route toll must be paid for using the Arlberg Tunnel.
+Like many other tunnels and road sections in Austria, the Arlberg Tunnel is subject to a route toll.
+Therefore, a separate route toll must be paid for using the Arlberg Tunnel, regardless of whether you have a vignette.

 How much does it cost to drive through the Arlberg Tunnel?

-The cost of driving through the Arlberg Tunnel varies depending on the number of journeys and the tariff option selected.
-Please refer to ASFINAG’s current information for precise prices.
+The cost of driving through the Arlberg Tunnel varies depending on the number of trips and the selected tariff option.
+Please refer to the current information provided by ASFINAG for exact prices.

 Is the Arlberg Tunnel currently closed?

-The Arlberg Tunnel is currently not closed and is generally open to traffic, subject to short-term closures due to maintenance work or unforeseen events.
+The Arlberg Tunnel is currently not closed and is open to traffic as usual, subject to short-term closures due to maintenance work or unforeseen events.

 Can the Arlberg Tunnel be bypassed?

 Yes.
 The Arlberg Tunnel can be bypassed via the Arlberg Pass.
-Alternatively, it is also possible to bypass the route via Germany (Munich – Rosenheim) and Switzerland (Gotthard Tunnel or San Bernardino route).
+Alternatively, a detour is also possible via Germany (Munich – Rosenheim) or via Switzerland (Gotthard Tunnel or the San Bernardino route).

 Michelle Albrecht